taukappawho/COSC612/Teamwork Basics.md

    #### What happens if people have different work habits?
     Facilitating a flexible environment is important in accommodating different work habits, but we should be able to largely work independently.

-3. ## Facilitator Norms:
+2. ## Facilitator Norms:
    #### Will you use a facilitator?
-      Whoever is the facilitator of that sprint is IT.
+      Yes.

    #### How will the facilitator be chosen?
-     whoever volunteers in the pool of remaining individuals
+     Whoever volunteers in the pool of remaining individuals.

      #### Will you rotate the position?
-     yes
+     Yes.
+The pattern of facilitator selection will be repeated once all members have been the facilitator.

      #### What are the responsibilities of the facilitator?
+      • To communicate with the professor
-      to complete any uncompleted work and submit the documents for the sprint
+      • Complete any uncompleted work
+      • Submit the documents for the sprint
+      • Focus the team on the task (both short term and long term)
+      • Get participation from all team members
+      • Keep the team to its agreed-upon time frame (both short term and long term)
+      • Suggest alternative procedures when the team is stalled
+      • Help team members confront problems
+      • Summarize and clarify the team’s decisions

 4. ## Communication Norms:
    #### When should communication takes place and through what medium (e.g., do some people prefer to communicate through e-mail while others would rather talk on the phone)?
     We have Discord setup, and questions can be asked at any time.
-Thus far, it has worked well.
-Questions can be asked, answered, files shared, sreenshots shared.
+Thus far it has worked well.
+Questions can be asked, answered, files shared, screenshots shared.
 All without everyone needing to be present simultaneously.

-6. ## Meeting Norms:
+5. ## Meeting Norms:
    #### What is everyone's schedule?

       Everyone agreed that Tuesday 3:00 pm is fine.